 2. don't stare at or touch the monkeys

-These are wild animals, so follow the rules on proper behavior around them.
+They are wild animals, so follow the proper behavior rules.
 Don't stare into their eyes because it's aggressive, don't get too close, and don't try to touch them.
 Respect their space.
 They won't bother you if you don't bother them.

 3. stay on the designated paths